-Picking the Right Fabric for Your Shirt Order
+Picking the Right Fabric for Your Custom T-Shirt Order

 If you’re about to decide on your clothing strategy and want to brush up on the basics of fabric selection then you’re in the right place.
 Fabric selection can make the difference between a T-shirt favorite and one that never gets worn.
 The key is knowing your event or audience and fabric suits them.